Seattle Knob and Tube Rewiring Service

 Seattle Neighborhoods We Serve

-We provide knob-and-tube replacement and older-home electrical upgrades throughout Seattle, including neighborhoods where older homes commonly need rewiring, panel upgrades, grounding corrections, and electrical modernization.
+Benchmark provides knob-and-tube replacement and older-home electrical upgrades throughout Seattle, including neighborhoods where older homes commonly need rewiring, panel upgrades, grounding corrections, and electrical modernization.

 Neighborhoods Across Seattle

-We help homeowners in Ballard, Queen Anne, Magnolia, Beacon Hill, Capitol Hill, Green Lake, Northgate, West Seattle, Georgetown, Phinney Ridge, Fremont, South Seattle, and surrounding areas.
+Our service area includes Ballard, Queen Anne, Magnolia, Beacon Hill, Capitol Hill, Green Lake, Northgate, West Seattle, Georgetown, Phinney Ridge, Fremont, South Seattle, and surrounding areas.

 Electrical Work That Fits Older Seattle Homes